Organizer

 The ITSM market is smaller than the overall helpdesk software market, but there are still some competitors worth considering, like Freshservice by Freshworks and Jira Service Desk by Atlassian.

-FreshService has a very similar feature list to Solarwinds Service Desk and also has a choice of four plans that go from $19/month/agent up to $119/month/agent if you're willing to pay annually.
+FreshService has a very similar feature list to SolarWinds Service Desk and also has a choice of four plans that go from $19/month/agent up to $119/month/agent if you're willing to pay annually.
 There's even a 21-day free trial period and you can book a live demo of the service if you want to try before subscribing.

 Jira Service Desk has a different (and rather more complicated) pricing structure, including a free plan, and offers both cloud and self-managed versions of its software.
+The Standard plan is $21 per month per agent.
+You can also pay $600/year for up to three agents but this then increases to $1050 per year for up to 5 agents.

-Solarwinds Service Desk is ideally suited to companies with large IT departments that are looking to provide high levels of service for their own employees and internal customers.
+SolarWinds Service Desk is ideally suited to companies with large IT departments that are looking to provide high levels of service for their own employees and internal customers.
 It is reasonably priced and comes with a generous free trial so you have enough time to evaluate its capabilities.

-While we did find the web app to be a bit slow sometimes, in general, we were impressed by how easy Solarwinds Service Desk is to use and the level of control offered over how data was presented and updated.
+While we did find the web app to be a bit slow sometimes, in general, we were impressed by how easy SolarWinds Service Desk is to use and the level of control offered over how data was presented and updated.

-The Resource Center is magnificent and we were impressed to see that even customers on the lowest pricing tier can benefit from 24/7 e-mail and chat support.
+The Resource Center is magnificent and we were impressed to see that even customers on the lowest pricing tier can benefit from 24/7 email and chat support.
 The forum also contains some excellent resources on getting started and customizing the platform for your needs.
-For the most part other documentation is extremely helpful and detailed.
-The one exception to this is SolarWinds 'Security Statement', where we would have appreciated more specific information on the type of protections in place, such as how data in transit is secured.
+For the most part, other documentation is extremely helpful and detailed.
+The one exception to this is the SolarWinds 'Security Statement', where we would have appreciated more specific information on the type of protections in place, such as how data in transit is secured.

 We've also highlighted the best live chat software.